-In this paper, we present a non-scan DFT method for controllers which guarantees complete fault efficiency.
+In this paper, we present a new non-scan DFT method for controller circuits of VLSIs which guarantees complete fault efficiency.
+In general, a controller circuit is represented by an FSM at register-transfer level.
+We use information of state transitions of the FSM.
 In this method, test patterns for a combinational logic block of a controller is generated using a combinational test generation algorithm.
 Each generated test pattern consists of the values of primary inputs and the state register.
 If the value of the state register can be stored by state transitions from the reset state, the test pattern can be applied using the state transitions.
 However, some test patterns may contain values of the state register that cannot be stored by state transitions from the reset state.
 We call states corresponding to such values invalid states.
 We append an extra logic to the controller so that it generates those invalid states.
-The proposed method has the following advantages:
+Moreover, in order to observe responses of the combinational logic block, we append observation points (additional test output pins) in front of the state register.
+Partial scan approaches to set those invalid states to state register are proposed in [10-12].
+However, these approaches require a sequential test generation algorithm and complete fault efficiency can not always be achieved.
+Furthermore, in these approaches, test application time is long and at-speed testing can not be performed.
+Although our proposed method has the following advantages: